Dopetwist/Calculator/README.md

 ## 🚦 Future Plans

-It will be redesigned and modified to carry out other complex calculations.
+It would be refined to carry out other complex calculations.